EthanArbuckle/ios-rendering-docs/README.md

 #### 6.1.
 BackBoardServices and `BKSHIDEvent`

-BackBoardServices is responsible for managing raw hardware input events (touches, keyboard, etc.):
+Located in `backboardd`, BackBoardServices is responsible for managing raw hardware input events (touches, keyboard, etc.):

 *   **`BKSHIDEvent`**: Represents a hardware input event.
 *   **Event Routing by `contextID`**: `BKSHIDEventGetContextIDFromEvent` retrieves the `contextID` associated with an event, meaning the low-level input system is aware of which `CAContext` was under the touch point or has keyboard focus.